- Employee benefits

 - Coverage over age 65, including Medicare or employer retirement health benefits

 Yes.
 If you do, though, and are under 65, you’ll be taxed on the amount you use and assessed a 20 percent penalty.
-Once you’re 65, you’ll be taxed for monies used for non-medical expenses, but won’t pay a penalty.
+Once you’re 65, you’ll be taxed for monies used for non-medical expenses, but you won’t pay a penalty.

 Yes.
 These expenses will not apply to your insurance deductible, though.